Programming in AL

 var myInt, nextInt, thirdInt : Integer; isValid, doCheck : Boolean;

 protected keyword can be used to make variables accessible between tables and table extensions and between pages and page extensions.
 For more information, see Protected Variables.

 We recommend the following guidelines for AL code:

-In general, put the code in codeunits instead of on the object on which it operates.
+In general, write the code in codeunits instead of on the object on which it operates.
 This promotes a clean design and provides the ability to reuse code.
 It also helps enforce security.
 For example, typically users do not have direct access to tables that contain sensitive data, such as the General Ledger Entry table, nor do they have permission to modify objects.
-If you put the code that operates on the general ledger in a codeunit, give the codeunit access to the table, and give the user permission to execute the codeunit, then you will not compromise the security of the table and the user will be able to access the table.
+If you put the code that operates on the general ledger in a codeunit, give the codeunit access to the table, and give the user permission to run the codeunit, then you will not compromise the security of the table and the user will be able to access the table.

 If you must put code on an object instead of in a codeunit, then put the code as close as possible to the object on which it operates.
 For example, put code that modifies records in the triggers of the table fields.